Generic selectors

 11) Rejoices in the truth (truthful).

 If agape love is all these things, can we show love regardless of whatever offenses come our way?
 Yes!
 Can a repentant offender show love toward those who were hurt?
 Yes!
 Agape love does not require anything in return.
 It simply desires to serve and obey God while doing good for others.
 In fact, agape love can be demonstrated even when someone is absent.
 How?
 One way is by not talking about the problems and sins of others.
-Instead, we can pray for them (Matthew 5:44).
+Instead, we can pray for them (Matt.
+5:44).

 DEFINITION: Agape love is an unconditional, wholehearted desire to serve and obey God the Father and Jesus Christ.
 It is also a discipline of thoughts and emotions to do good for others without expecting anything in return.
-Agape love is long-suffering, kindhearted, generous, humble, meek, behaving decently, giving, patient, righteous, just, and truthful (1 Corinthians 13:4-7).
+Agape love is long-suffering, kindhearted, generous, humble, meek, behaving decently, giving, patient, righteous, just, and truthful (1 Cor.
+13:4-7).

 This is in complete contrast to the selfish so-called love of many in the world.
 But why is reconciliation restoring agape love toward one another?
 Because the primary purpose of reconciliation is to reestablish a relationship with a brother or sister after it has been damaged by an offense.
 While all parties involved in an offense need to deal with their personal sins, there is more to it than that.
-We need to reconcile with each other at least to the extent that we are all members of the body of Christ (1 Corinthians 12:27).
+We need to reconcile with each other at least to the extent that we are all members of the body of Christ (1 Cor.
+12:27).
 Notice this particular scripture:

 The word gained is used in the sense of “winning a convert” back to God.
 When there is reconciliation, the victim has “gained” the offender back as a spiritual brother or sister, indicating that the offender is also reconciled to God through repentance.
 This word is also used by Paul:

-The word gain is used in the sense that Paul might “save some” (verse 22).
+The word gain is used in the sense that Paul might “SAVE some” (verse 22).
 So, reconciliation between people is about restoring the relationship between people—as well as their relationship with God that was compromised by the sin of the offense.

 DEFINITION: To gain a brother or sister means to restore the relationship between people, as well as with God.